Robs79/blog-code-examples/Pingdom Maintenance Window using C#/README.md

-# Pingdom Maintenance Window using C#
+# Pingdom Maintenance Window using C Sharp

 Console app to pause and unpause Pingdom checks.